chiefonboarding/Documentation/docs/Howto.md

 I think the **title** speaks for itself: it will be displayed to the new hire with that.

-The **Due on workday** field will allow you to add a workday on when the tasks needs to be be completed.
+The **Due on workday** field will allow you to add a workday on when the tasks needs to be completed.
 New hire's will get a notification of that in Slack/Webportal.
 Remember: this is workdays, not calendar days.
 If Monday is day 1, then next week Monday is day 6!

 Then we have the **Tags** part.
 This is just a means of identification for yourself and other staff members.
 Totally optionally, but just something for you to separate tasks that have the same name.
 New hires will never get to see the tags.